 To upshift, pull the + (right) paddle shifter.
 To downshift, pull the -(left) paddle shifter.

-When you accelerate from a stop, the transmission starts in first gear, and you must manually upshift between second and sixth gears.
+When you accelerate from a stop, the transmission starts in first gear, and shifts from first to second automatically.
+You must manually upshift between second and sixth gears.
 Make sure you upshift before the engine speed reaches the tachometer's red zone.